dstructs/matrix/README.md

 <a name="matrix-constructor"></a>
 ### Constructor

-Every `Matrix` has a constructor having the following interface...
+A `Matrix` has a constructor having the following interface...

 #### mat.constructor( data, shape, dtype )